 In 2006, one of our own looked at the YMCA Giving Tree event (already a worthy cause) and asked, “How can we do more?”
 The YMCA was willing to work with us, and our annual YMCA Family Charity was born.
 Every year, the YMCA nominates two local families who are having a rough time, and we do our best to make their holiday season special.

 We don’t just rely on individual donations, though.
-We’ve gotten creative over the years to raise money.
+We’ve gotten creative over the years to raise money for our community outreach events.
 Every summer during our company picnic, we host a silent auction.
 We used to solicit donation of auction items from local businesses, but we now auction off “theme baskets” made by our employees.
 Themes can be anything, from a “movie night” basket to a “beach party” basket.
 As someone who’s made a basket or two in my time, I can tell you it’s a lot of fun.

 Another way we raise money is by snacking!
 One of our offices has a year-round snack shop where all proceeds go to charities like this one.
 Every candy bar or cracker pack someone eats throughout the year puts money toward helping others.
 And all these initiatives pay off: over the years we’ve been able to help twenty-one families have a merry Christmas.

 Second Harvest Food Bank of Northwestern Pennsylvania

 Our other big annual donation event began in 2008, when we first partnered with the Second Harvest Food Bank of Northwestern Pennsylvania to sponsor a Thanksgiving-season food drive.
 What started out as a simple idea has grown over the years into a high-stakes company competition.
 The best way we’ve found to increase participation to give is to tap into their competitive natures.
 We frequently split the company into different teams and challenge each team to donate the most money and food to win the contest.